srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

 1. Similarly, you can check the **Compliance** state for the Pre-connected-winvm server and it should be **Non-compliant**, becouse IIS server is installed in this server, which is enabling the TLS protocol.

-### Similar way you can Assign other initiatives and check the compliance status of the servers.

-## Windows VMs on which the specified services are not installed and 'Running'
+### Windows VMs on which the specified services are not installed and 'Running'

 This initiative deploys the policy requirements and audits Windows virtual machines on which the specified services are not installed and 'Running'.